nahArnav/Robotics-Submission/Coding/Research/YOLO.md

 - **Retail Analytics** : Managing inventory and analyzing customer behavior.
 - **Healthcare** : Assisting in medical imaging to detect anomalies like tumors.
 - **Robotics** : Enabling robots to identify and interact with objects in an assembly line or environment.

+## 2. The Difference between detection and classification:
+#### Although object detection and classification share similarities, they have distinct objectives and methodologies.